Amazon’s 2018 device lineup includes a new Dot, Echo Show... and a microwave

 There's also the Amazon Echo Input, which will cost just $34.99 (£34.99), and which removes the speaker from the Dot and focuses on voice input.

-To enhance the audio of existing Amazon speakers, there's Amazon Echo Sub – a subwoofer that pairs with Echo speakers, and which leaked yesterday – the Echo Link Amp and Amazon Echo Link.
+To enhance the audio of existing Amazon speakers, there's Amazon Echo Sub – a subwoofer that pairs with Echo speakers, and which leaked yesterday – the Echo Link Amp and Amazon Echo Link, which add Alexa voice control to your existing audio setup.

 New Amazon Echo Dot